 The School entered into a capital lease agreement for its VoIP phone system on July 1, 2012.
-The capital lease is collateralized by the related equipment; due in annual installments of \$22,779, including interest at 0.0% and matures August 2016.
-The economic substance of the lease agreement is that the School is financing the acquisition of the equipment through the lease agreement, and, accordingly, the asset and corresponding obligation are recorded in the School's statement of net position.
+The capital lease was collateralized by the related equipment; was due in annual installments of \$22,779, including interest at 0.0% and matured in August 2016.
+The economic substance of the lease agreement was that the School was financing the acquisition of the equipment through the lease agreement, and, accordingly, the asset and corresponding obligation were recorded in the School's statement of net position.